thejasonhsu/Scrabanagram/README.md

 Download all files.

 mySQL:
-  + Create database named 'dictionary'
+  + Create database named 'scrabanagram'
   + Create table named 'dictionary' under the db
-  + word VARCHAR(40), count INTEGER
+  + Create column 'word' type VARCHAR(40)

     + To use preset wordlist:
       + Replace username and password with your own in TransferMain.java: